 A growing number of people are becoming sole proprietors, with many running their businesses out of their homes.
 As soon as you start selling a good or service, you become a sole proprietor.

 However, even though a sole proprietorship is the simplest of business structures, you shouldn't fall asleep at the wheel.
-You may have to comply with local registration, business license, or permit laws to make your business legitimate.
-And you should look sharp when it comes to tending your business, because you are personally responsible for paying both income taxes and business debts.
+You might have to comply with various legal requirements such as local registration, business license, or permit laws to make your business legitimate.
+And you're personally responsible for paying both income taxes and business debts.

-A sole proprietor can be held personally liable for any business-related obligation.
-This means that if your business doesn't pay a supplier, defaults on a debt, or loses a lawsuit, the creditor can legally come after your house or other possessions.
+A sole proprietor can be held personally liable for any business obligation.
+So, if your business doesn't pay a supplier, defaults on a debt, or loses a lawsuit, the creditor can legally come after your house or other possessions.

-In the eyes of the law, a sole proprietorship is not legally separate from the person who owns it.
-The fact that a sole proprietorship and its owner are one and the same means that a sole proprietor simply reports all business income or losses on his or her individual income tax return -- IRS Form 1040, with Schedule C attached.
+In the eyes of the law, a sole proprietorship isn't legally separate from the person who owns it.
+Instead, it's considered a pass-through entity for tax purposes.
+The fact that a sole proprietorship and its owner are one and the same means that a sole proprietor simply reports all business income or losses on that person's individual income tax return, IRS Form 1040, with Schedule C attached.

-As a sole proprietor, you'll have to take responsibility for withholding and paying all income taxes -- something an employer would normally do for you.
-This means you'll have to pay a "self-employment" tax, which consists of contributions to Social Security and Medicare, and pay estimated taxes throughout the year.
-For more information, see How Sole Proprietors Are Taxed.
+As a sole proprietor, you'll have to take responsibility for withholding and paying all income taxes, something an employer would normally do for you.
+So, you'll have to pay a "self-employment" tax, which consists of contributions to Social Security and Medicare, and pay estimated taxes throughout the year.

 Unlike an LLC or a corporation, you generally don't have to file any special forms or pay any fees to start working as a sole proprietor.
 All you have to do is state that your business is a sole proprietorship when you complete the general registration requirements that apply to all new businesses.

-In practice, lots of businesses are small enough to get away with ignoring these requirements.
-But if you are caught, you may be subject to back taxes and other penalties.
+In practice, lots of businesses are small enough to get away with ignoring these registration requirements.
+But if you're caught, you might be subject to back taxes and other penalties.